Immerse yourself in the history, culture and novelty of Route 66 by visiting the top attractions on Oklahoma's stretch of the Mother Road.

 America’s most beloved highway, Route 66, has a rich and diverse history.
 Oklahoma has played a huge part in that history, being centrally located along the route and holding the country’s longest section of Route 66.
 Whether you’re more interested in Route 66’s past or the many quaint attractions lining the highway, here are some places you won’t want to miss along the way!

 The Oklahoma Route 66 Museum in Clinton pays homage to the history of transportation and Route 66 in Oklahoma.
 See why the highway had such an impact on American culture and the hearts of people all over the world.
 The neon “Route 66” sign on the museum and a classic car in the window give visitors a taste of what they’ll see inside: pure Americana.
 As you walk in, check out the “world’s largest curio cabinet,” a unique collection of items found on Route 66 throughout the years.
-Follow the timeline of Route 66 with an audio tour that will guide you through exhibits showcasing the history of the highway in each decade since its inception, starting with the route's initial construction in the 1920s.
+Follow the timeline of Route 66 with and explore exhibits showcasing the history of the highway in each decade since its inception, starting with the route's initial construction in the 1920s.
 Artifacts, signs, vehicles and memorabilia have survived to tell the story of the highway’s golden years, its eventual decline and the nostalgia that surrounds Route 66 today.

 During the bustling beginnings of Route 66, service stations popped up along the road to accommodate the needs of travelers.
 Built in 1929 in Hydro, Lucille’s Service Station is one of only two service stations of its kind left on Oklahoma’s stretch of Route 66.
 While no longer in business, Lucille’s is a tribute to a bygone era, restored to its original condition.
 A historical marker at the site tells the story of the service station and its namesake, Lucille Hamons, who ran the business for over 50 years.
 Long gone are the attendants to pump gas, but the vintage pumps are still there.
 Remember or imagine the days when friendly service could be found up and down America’s highway.

 Inspired by Lucille’s Service Station, a restaurant in Weatherford recreates the look of the service station, down to the vintage gas pumps in front.
 Lucille’s Roadhouse takes visitors back to the hoppin’ 1950s, with a diner-style restaurant and Route 66 memorabilia.
 From juicy cheeseburgers to gravy-covered chicken fried steak, the menu is overflowing with good ol’ American favorites.
 Play classic tunes on the jukebox while you wait for a Western hamburger steak or fried catfish.
-To sample savory steaks and delicious house specialties, make your way upstairs to the steakhouse.
+Dig into savory steaks and delicious house specialties upstairs in the steakhouse.

 Built at the end of the roaring 1920s, the Coleman Theatre along Route 66 in Miami defines the era.
 In the age of vaudeville and silent films, the Coleman was an entertainment destination for all ages.
 Today, the theatre hosts concerts, plays and even silent films again.
 Designed in Spanish Mission Revival style, the beautiful building invites visitors to step inside and be transported back in time.
 Visit the magnificent theatre for a glimpse into the past, and marvel at the incredible interior.
 The opulent Louis IV decor boasts an elegant carved mahogany staircase, stained glass panels, gold leaf trim and crystal chandeliers.
 Also, restored to its grandeur, the original 1929 “Mighty Wurlitzer” pipe organ makes music once again in the theatre.